dbj-data/dbj-dll-samples/readme.md

 ```
 ### Let us clarify.

+(note: few details in here are subject to change)

-`dbj-component-loader.h` contains a macro that does it  all.
-It allows user of dbj componet to code a callback that will receive a factory function pointer.
+(our internal) `dbj-component-loader.h` contains "a macro that does it  all".
+It allows user of dbj dll to use a callback that will receive a factory function pointer.
 ```cpp
 #define DBJCS_CALL(
 dll_name_,